 - 80% of respondents consider themselves a safe driver, yet over 25% reported being in an accident caused by distracted driving.

 - Nearly 65% of young drivers (age 18-28) engage in phone use like texting, watching videos and reading while driving, yet 90% of total drivers admit that texting, watching videos and reading while driving is extremely distracting.

 - 93% of drivers have noticed others texting while driving, but only 42% admit to doing it themselves.

-In the end, the personal perception of a majority of US drivers believe that they can operate a car safer than their fellow motorists, but the unfortunate and sometimes fatal outcomes reveals that this perception is false.
+In the end, the personal perception of a majority of U.S. drivers believe that they can operate a car safer than their fellow motorists, but the unfortunate and sometimes fatal outcomes reveals that this perception is false.
 We all play a part in this kind of risky behavior and every one of us needs to act immediately.
-The text from your mom that you just have to read, the snap from your roommate that you know is hilarious, or the email you urgently want to send out while behind the wheel can wait, it MUST wait.
+The text from your mom that you just have to read, the snap from your roommate that you know is hilarious, or the email you urgently want to send out while behind the wheel can wait, it must wait.
 And if that’s not enough for you to put the phone down, perhaps a financial incentive might be.

-Knowing is Half the Battle: What’s your Score?
+Knowing is half the battle: What’s your score?

 There’s so much more we can do.
 Tens of millions of smartphone users are on the road every day in the U.S. Their devices provide real-time access to the raw data we need to not only understand situational driving risk, but also stop distracted driving.
 Access at that scale provides for powerful personal perspective; wouldn’t you want access to those insights?
 As a company, all of us at Arity are devoted to the ethos of turning that kind of raw material into insights and using those learnings to create smarter drivers and safer roads for everyone.